-In my screen, I identified a relatively unexplored member of the Ras superfamily of GTPases, Rheb2.
+In my screen, I identified a relatively unexplored member of the Ras superfamily of GTPases, Rheb (2).
 Increased levels of Rheb in fruit flies leads to a remarkable increase in cell size and also causes cells to accumulate in the G2 phase of the cell cycle (indicating that they cannot enter mitosis).
 Rheb overexpression phenotypes most closely resemble those caused by hyperactivation of insulin signaling.
-Genetic and biochemical tests indicated that Rheb is a downstream effector of insulin signaling, and functionally inhibited by the human tumor suppressor, Tuberous Sclerosis 22,3,4.
+Genetic and biochemical tests indicated that Rheb is a downstream effector of insulin signaling, and functionally inhibited by the human tumor suppressor, Tuberous Sclerosis 2 (2,3).
 Because Tuberous Sclerosis is inactivated in some human tumors, it seems likely that Rheb activity would be elevated, and thus Rheb directly contributes to the overgrowth of these tumors.
 Ongoing research in the lab has explored why Rheb (and Insulin signaling) allow both cells and tissues to become enlarged.
 Interestingly, we have found that if we force cells that overexpress Rheb through mitosis (using co-overexpression of a rate-limiting protein, called String), there is a reduction in tissue size, although cell size remains enlarged.
 Preliminary data indicates the tissue size reduction is due to apoptosis.
 We hypothesize that there may be a cell counting mechanism that is dependent on cells passing through mitosis.
 This line of experimentation indicates that for some tumors (ie “large cell”), increasing cell division might trigger a mechanism to actually reduce tumor volume.

-I envision my research program to remain primarily centered on elucidating the function(s) of PRL-1 over the next several years.
-We appear to be the only fly lab investigating PRL-1 and I see us in a prime position to significantly inform the field of human cancer biology.
+I envision my research program to remain primarily centered on elucidating the regulation and function of PRL-1 as well as redox regulation of candidate oncogenes.
+We appear to be the only fly lab investigating these lines of research and I see us in a prime position to use basic science approaches to contribute significant information the field of human cancer biology.

 (1) Fortini ME, Skupski MP, Boguski MS, Hariharan IK.
 A survey of human disease gene counterparts in the Drosophila genome.
 J Cell Biol.
 2000 150(2): F23-30.

-2Saucedo LJ, Gao X, Chiarelli DA, Li L, Pan D, Edgar BA.
+(2) Saucedo LJ, Gao X, Chiarelli DA, Li L, Pan D, Edgar BA.
 Rheb promotes cell growth as a component of the insulin/ TOR signalling network.
 Nat Cell Biol.
 2003 Jun;5(6):566-71.

-4 Zhang Y, Gao X, Saucedo LJ, Ru B, Edgar BA, Pan D. Rheb is a direct target of the tuberous sclerosis tumour suppressor proteins.
+(3) Zhang Y, Gao X, Saucedo LJ, Ru B, Edgar BA, Pan D. Rheb is a direct target of the tuberous sclerosis tumour suppressor proteins.
 Nat Cell Biol.
 2003 Jun;5(6):578-81.